-MSPs utilize a broad range of IT expertise to resolve issues efficiently.
+MSPs managed platform utilize a broad range of IT expertise to resolve issues efficiently.
 Unlike break/fix providers, MSPs can employ the latest processes and software to proactively monitor endpoints, keeping systems up-to-date, and preventing issues before they arise.
 Managed IT services are also available 24x7x365, allowing end-users to take nights and weekends off while the MSPs do the heavy lifting on tasks and processes done after hours.

 MSP services are typically offered at a flat recurring rate in tiered levels, offering a greater level of automation and a higher degree of management at higher levels based on the specified service level agreement.
 End users only pay for the services they require and can increase or decrease their tier based on business needs and demand.

 As with other necessary business functions like utilities, the end-user pays for services provided offsite, such as remote monitoring and management, help desk solutions, backup and disaster recovery, and more.
 Managed IT services thus become essential operating expenses to maintain core functionality, rather than additional expenses applied during exceptional issue resolutions with break/fix models.
 MSPs enable their end-users to run their businesses more smoothly and more efficiently than they would otherwise.
-Additionally, they offer SaaS-based solutions at a price that can’t be achieved with in-house options.
+Additionally, they offer SaaS-based solutions and a pricing model that can’t be achieved with in-house options.

 However, managed IT services do not necessarily make the enterprise IT professional obsolete; for the end-user, an IT professional can act as an endpoint liaison that manages the relationship, provides feedback, and analyzes the reports provided by the MSP.
 Because the majority of routine work is being completed by the MSP, the IT professional is capable of greater efficiency and has the flexibility to tackle larger, more complex projects they would otherwise not have the time or capacity to take on.